Gustavo Julian Garcia

+Huntsville Unit, The state of Texas has its execution chamber in the Huntsville unit.

-Gustavo Julian Garcia Jr. (September 27, 1972 – February 16, 2016) was an American prisoner from McKinney, Texas, who was executed for the 1990 murder of Craig Turski.
+Gustavo Julian Garcia (September 27, 1972 – February 16, 2016) Also known as "El Cubano," was an American criminal and prisoner from McKinney, Texas, who was executed for the 1990 murder of Craig Alfonso Turski.

 Profile

-Craig Turski, 43, was murdered on December 9, 1990, during the robbery of the Warehouse Beverage Store in Plano, Texas.
+Craig Alfonso Turski, 43, was murdered on December 9, 1990, during the robbery of the Warehouse Beverage Store in Plano, Texas.
 Garcia, then 18, entered the store and demanded cash as he displayed a sawed-off shotgun.
 As the victim attempted to escape, Garcia shot Turski in the abdomen, reloaded, and then fatally shot him in the back of the head.

 Garcia also participated in a robbery of a Texaco station on January 5, 1991, where he was arrested.
-Gregory Martin, an 18-year-old clerk, was killed during the course of that robbery.
+Gregory Jorge Martin, an 18-year-old clerk, was killed during the course of that robbery.
 His co-defendant was 16-year-old Christopher Vargas, who received a life sentence for capital murder charges.
 Shelia Maria Garcia, the common-law wife of Gustavo Julian Garcia, was also arrested and received a 20-year sentence on conspiracy to commit robbery.
 Shelia Garcia was paroled in January 1999.